Top 3 Things You’ll Learn

 - Details of two major drug pricing bills awaiting action in the United States Senate

 - The main reasons that Federal-level action to lower drug costs has stalled

 - Your role in helping your self-funded clients manage their pharmacy benefits costs

 For years health plans, employers and policymakers have been calling for measures to help lower the out-of-pocket cost of prescription medications.
 Now, it looks like payers and consumers will have to continue waiting for any Federal-level action to help lower prescription drug prices.
 Discussions on the major drug pricing proposals have been pushed aside as legislators focus on Federal aid bills designed to ease COVID-19-related economic concerns for individuals and businesses throughout the country.
-This means that it will be even more important for you to provide detailed oversight of your clients’ pharmacy benefits plan this year, especially in identifying and addressing their key risk areas.
+This means that it will be even more important for you to provide detailed oversight of your clients’ pharmacy benefits plan this year, independent of the pharmacy benefit manager (PBM), especially in identifying and addressing their key risk areas.

 Prior to COVID-19, two major drug pricing bills were awaiting Senate action.
 Here’s what you need to know, now that those have stalled and Rx costs are still a problem.